What time is Long Lost Family: What Happened Next on TV? Everything you need to know about the ITV reunion series

 Long Lost Family brought viewers plenty of tearful reunions – now Davina McCall and Nicky Campbell are returning to find out more...

 Long Lost Family: What Happened Next is ready to reduce viewers to tears – happy tears.
-The ITV show follows long lost family members as they seek out people of their pasts.
+The ITV show follows long lost family members as they seek out people from their pasts.

 Here’s all you need to know about the series and which familiar faces it revisits.